The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 But if I take a risk and it loses money, I break even.

-Now, this dovetails with Obama, and of all the things that were said last week, one of the scariest things to me last week was his cap of $500,000 uh a year on CEO pay if they are accepting uh federal money.
+And of all the things that were said last week, one of the scariest things to me last week was his cap of $500,000 a year on CEO pay if they are accepting federal money.

-Uh the the real problem here with CEO pay is that shareholders and the board of directors not exercising their proper oversight in watching this, but you don't want the government doing this.
+The real problem here with CEO pay is that shareholders and the board of directors not exercising their proper oversight and watching this.

 But this is about nothing more than expanding government.

-I don't care what Barack Obama thinks of private sector salaries, it's none of his business, even if he is president of the United States.
+It's none of his business, even if he is president of the United States.

 It's none of Barney Frank's business what the private sector salaries and bonus situation is.

-It's not their business until they start doling out money and these idiot guys on Wall Street and the banks start accepting it, and then they become prisoners.
+It's not their business until they start doling out money and these idiot guys on Wall Street and the banks start accepting it and then they become prisoners.

-Now, what really frosts me is these guys taking the money.
+And what really frosts me is these guys taking the money.

-They are lassoed to the federal government, and they've got to let Obama run their business, and they've got to let Barney Frank call them up there and grill them.
+They are lassoed to the federal government and they've got to let Obama run their business and they've got to let Barney Frank call them up there and grill them.

-Who are facing the questions and being made to explain their roles in the collapse of the subprime mortgage industry and the housing bubble and the uh and the like.
+When, as I've said over and over again, it ought to be Barney Frank and Chris Dodd et al. who are facing the questions and being made to explain their roles in the collapse of the subprime mortgage industry and the housing bubble and the like.

-It's just one small step from them dictating CEO salary to them dictating everybody else's, based on what Obama thinks is right, and based on what Obama thinks is wrong, or Barney Frank or Chris Dodd or any of these other people.
+It's just one small step from them dictating CEO salary to them dictating everybody else's based on what Obama thinks is right and based on what Obama thinks is wrong or Barney Frank or Chris Dodd or any of these other people.

-You brought up the issue of compensation, you brought up the issue of compensation very strongly, and yet this kind of thing happens in Washington with Democrats not paying their taxes.
+And yet this kind of thing happens in Washington with Democrats not paying their taxes.

-I think that part of the problem is the voters.
+Frankie, I think that part of the problem is the voters.

-And uh the voters have to be tougher.
+And the voters have to be tougher.

 I don't think they hold this to a high enough standard.

-Uh he's got a point.
+He's got a point.

-He's he's got a point.
+He's got a point.

 The voters don't hold him to a high enough standard.